IntrospectiveSystems/xGraph/Core/Modules/xGraph/FlatFile/README.md

 ---

-Creates a Flat File database using JSON format.
+FlatFile creates a FlatFile database using JSON format.
 By default data is saved in local working directory as Database.db.
 Records are simply overwritten on new Put commands.

 ---

+### Module Interface

-### Parameters
+#### Module Definition Parameters

 **Database**: _String_ - Full filename and path to load and store data.
 Defaults to 'Database.db'.

-### Input Commands
+#### Input Commands

 **Get** -  Get a single record value by key, return in com.Info[key].
 ```json